opendocsg/slw-judgments-backfill/2017_SGCA_34/report.md

 95     In our judgment, and contrary to the husband’s submissions, these efforts go beyond those of a mere titular director and would not have been adequately captured by the wife’s income of $797,317 from 2007 to 2014.
 In the round, we are of the view that the uplift to 15% that the Judge accorded to the wife in Group A was reasonable and in line with the broad-brush approach.
 The uplift is also justified in the light of the fact that the Judge did not order any maintenance for the wife.

 96     As for Group B, the Judge’s decision to apportion an average ratio of 80:20 in the husband’s favour is unimpeachable.
-We agree with the Judge’s application of our comments in _ANJ v ANK_ [2015] 4 SLR 1043 at [27(b)] that if an extraordinarily large pool of assets was acquired by one party’s exceptional efforts, direct contributions are likely to command greater weight as against indirect contributions.
+We agree with the Judge’s application of our comments in _ANJ v ANK_ <span class="citation">[2015] 4 SLR 1043</span> at [27(b)] that if an extraordinarily large pool of assets was acquired by one party’s exceptional efforts, direct contributions are likely to command greater weight as against indirect contributions.
 We are of the view that this is the situation in relation to the Group B assets as the assets therein were the product of the husband’s efforts and financial contribution; the wife’s direct contributions were negligible.

 97     Both parties’ appeals are therefore unsuccessful in relation to direct contributions.